 Processing: The Wet Method of Processing is used in most Kenyan coffee

 In wet method processing, the pulp is removed from the coffee cherry after harvesting and the bean is dried with only the parchment skin left on.
 There are several actual steps involved.

 First, the freshly harvested cherries are passed through a pulping machine where the skin and pulp are separated from the bean.
 Pulping is the mechanical removal of the pulp from the cherry to have parchment coffee.

 The pulp is washed away with water, usually to be dried and used as mulch.
 The beans are separated by weight as they are conveyed through water channels, the lighter beans floating to the top, while the heavier, ripe beans sink to the bottom.

 Next they are passed through a series of rotating drums which separate them by size.

-After pulping, the coffee is graded into three grades 1,2 and lights.
-This is done by density and size of the coffee.
+After pulping, the coffee is graded into three grades 1,2, and lights.
+This is done by the density and size of the coffee.
 Parchment 1 is conveyed to the fermentation tanks while grade 2 and lights are further processed again through another smaller pulper called a re-passer.

 3. Drying the Beans

 If the beans have been processed by the wet method, the pulped and fermented beans must now be dried to approximately 11 percent moisture to properly prepare them for storage.
 These beans still encased inside the parchment envelope (the endocarp), can be sun-dried by spreading them on drying tables or floors, where they are turned regularly, or they can be machine dried in large tumblers.
 Once dried, these beans, referred to as 'parchment coffee,' are warehoused in sisal or jute bags until they are readied for export.